-Any National pay award is as agreed through the NJC and notified to Fire Authorities.
-The last pay award was agreed as one and a half per cent, effective 01 January 2021.
+For 2023 a pay award was locally agreed by the Fire Authority.
+The last pay award was agreed as five per cent, effective 01 January 2023.

-For Strategic Management Board (SMB) members, pay arrangements are locally determined and the level of pay fixed and designed to cover the full range and scope of the role.
+For Gold Book roles, pay arrangements are locally determined and the level of pay fixed and designed to cover the full range and scope of the role.